 3.3 Q: Is there a requirement for behavioral health providers to subscribe to a Certified ENS Vendor to receive ADT alerts?

 A: There is currently no regulatory requirement for behavioral health providers to subscribe to receive ADT alerts.
-However, behavioral health organizations are encouraged to subscribe to a Certified ENS Vendor so they can receive the alerts when their patients have presented in emergency rooms.
+However, behavioral health organizations are encouraged to subscribe to a Certified ENS Vendor so they can receive the alerts when their patients have presented in an acute care hospital setting.

 3.4 Q: Are there additional ways to receive ENS alerts other than subscribing to a Certified ENS Vendor?